agentmorris/camera-trap-ml-survey/README.md

 ### Papers I don't have access to but would read if I did

+* Moreno H, Gómez A, Andújar D. Deep learning-based video analysis for visitor detection and tracking in protected areas.
+Journal of Outdoor Recreation and Tourism.
+2025 Jun 1;50:100890.

+* Maierdiyali A, Wang Y, Chen J, Li R, Yang Y, Tao S, Kong Y, Lu Z. The interspecies relationships among the wildlife crossing structures of the Qinghai-Tibet Railway.
+Journal for Nature Conservation.
+2025 May 4:126957.*

 * Chen H, Reibman AR.
 Minimizing Human Labor for In-the-Wild Camera Trap Processing Pipeline.
 In 2024 IEEE 26th International Workshop on Multimedia Signal Processing (MMSP) 2024 Oct 2 (pp. 1-6).
 IEEE.

 * Singh GK, Saini S, Kaur N, Shukla S. Artificial Intelligence in Wildlife Forensics.
 In Artificial Intelligence in Forensic Science 2024 (pp. 112-129).
 CRC Press.